opentracing/opentracing-php/README.md

 If you want to implement your own format, then don't reuse the existing constants.
 Tracers will throw an exception if the requested format is not handled by them.

-- `Tracer::FORMAT_TEXT_MAP` should represents the span context as a key value map.
+- `Tracer::FORMAT_TEXT_MAP` should represent the span context as a key value map.
 There is no assumption about the semantics where the context is coming from and sent to.

 - `Tracer::FORMAT_HTTP_HEADERS` should represent the span context as HTTP header lines